Fact Sheet: Chevron Fuels Israeli Apartheid and War Crimes

 Chevron fuels environmental destruction:

-The company has also not cleaned up pollution it left behind in the Niger Delta, which decimated the region’s ecosystem and devastated indigenous groups’ waterways, food systems, and livelihoods.
+Chevron polluted the Niger Delta, decimating the region’s ecosystem and devastated indigenous groups’ waterways, food systems, and livelihoods.
+The company has yet to clean up this pollution.

 Chevron fuels violence against indigenous communities:

-Chevron has been repeatedly sued for its involvement in violence against indigenous communities around the world, including at least 13 accusations of genocide and 17 accusations of torture.
+Chevron has repeatedly been sued for violence against indigenous communities around the world.
+As of 2021, it has faced at least 13 accusations of genocide and 17 accusations of torture, according to research by environmental anthropologist Dr. Nan Greer.

-In 2000, Chevron began building a pipeline from Chad to Cameroon on indigenous lands, displacing some 22,000 indigenous persons through the contamination of their water sources and soil and the destruction of their fisheries and other food sources.
+Chevron’s construction of a pipeline from Chad to Cameroon on indigenous lands from 2000–2003 displaced some 22,000 indigenous persons through the contamination of their water sources and soil and the destruction of their food sources.
 Protests against this land destruction led to violent conflict.

 Beginning in the 1980s, Chevron’s activities in Nigeria have led to the destruction of ancestral lands and the forcible displacement of multiple indigenous communities.
 In several documented incidents, Chevron-paid military forces destroyed indigenous communities’ homes and infrastructure to clear lands for pipelines and executed indigenous rights activists.